The Double Pledging Crisis: Three Cases, One Structural Failure

 Collateral identity cross-reference

-Each asset identifier checked against external registries where available (Companies House for UK property, DVLA for vehicles, invoice networks for receivables) and against all other pledged portfolios.
+Each asset identifier checked against external registries where available (HM Land Registry for UK property, DVLA for vehicles, UCC filings for US receivables) and against all other pledged portfolios.

 Governance signal monitoring